We have updated our Privacy Policy as of September 22, 2023, for more information click here

 FDR = N_falsely_significant / N_significant

-Where N_falsely_significant is the number of statistically significant metrics which were not truly impacted (false positives) and N_significant is the total number of metrics which were deemed statistically significant.
+Where N_falsely_significant is the number of statistically significant metrics which were not truly impacted (number of false positives) and N_significant is the total number of metrics which were deemed statistically significant.

 For example, if you see 10 statistically significant metrics in your experiment and you happen to know that 1 of those 10 significant metrics was a false positive and wasn’t really impacted, that gives you a false discovery rate of 10% (1 out of 10).
 In this way the FDR only depends on the statistically significant metrics, it doesn’t matter if there was 1 or 1000 other statistically inconclusive metrics in the example above, the FDR would still be 10%.